SiliconLabs/machine_learning_applications/README.md

 ## License

-Content in this repository is generally available under the Zlib license.
+Certain files and directories have specific licensing terms which are clearly marked.
+Aside from that, content in this repository is generally available under the Zlib license.
 See [LICENSE](LICENSE) for more details.